Olaleye-Blessing/crowdchain/README.md

 For campaign without milestones, donors can request for a refund before the campaign refund deadline has passed.
 Campaign owner can withdraw the campaign funds once the refund deadline is over.

 For campaigns with milestone, donors can request for a refund before the first milestone is approved.
 Milestone approval happens when the campaign owner has withdrawn the funds raised for the milestone.

+Campaign owners can update their donors about the current status of their campaign by posting updates.

 Tokens are awarded to donors at the end of each successful campaign.
 Also, a fee of 2% is paid to the creator of the contract(me of course😅).